“I've come up with a set of rules that describe our reactions to technologies:

 We get it.
 While air purifiers are not a *new* idea, per se, they are hardly as familiar as the smoke detector, the hot water heater, or air conditioning.
 Modern air purification has been around since 1963, but we’re willing to bet you didn’t think much about it before the pandemic.
 Now, air purifiers have become as pervasive as printers, and some people have…reservations.

 This is understandable; while some air purification technology—such as high efficiency particulate air (HEPA) filters—are tried and true, other tech has generated bad press.
-Plus, there are still devices on the market today which can be dangerous if used incorrectly (or used at all).
-In this article, we will discuss three common air purifier safety concerns: ozone generation, ionization, and VOC generation.
-We will also explain what types of air purifiers these concerns apply to, as well as how ActivePure Technology can alleviate all three.
+Plus, there are still devices on the market today which can be dangerous if used incorrectly.
+We will discuss 3 common air purifier safety concerns: ozone generation, ionization, and VOC generation.
+We will also explain what types of air purifiers these concerns apply to, as well as how ActivePure Technology can alleviate all 3.

 Before We Begin